beters02/archtimize/README.md

 - If you have Btrfs, snapper is installed and backups are automatically created before running archtimize.
 - NetworkManager if you do not already have it
 - A custom bashrc with nice colors and functions.
+- Lune for installing CachyOS settings, although this will probably be removed in place for a bash function in the near future.

 Prerequisites
 - Git must be installed